 PGY1, Fundamental Clinical Skills Year

-The PGY1 year interns will rotate to St. Elizabeth’s Medical Center and Carney Hospital in Dorchester, MA.
+The PGY1 year interns will rotate to St. Elizabeth’s Medical Center in Brighton, MA and Carney Hospital in Dorchester, MA.
 The year will be structured as a transitional internship and will focus on the basics of acquiring histories and physical exams.
 Rotations include Internal Medicine, Surgery, Emergency Department, Intensive Care Units, Cardiology, Pulmonology and Anesthesiology.
+Those wishing to do this internship should apply to the categorical program.

 The educational program of the anesthesia residency is designed to meet the criteria of the American Board of Anesthesiology (ABA) as well as our department's own educational goals: to provide each resident with a comprehensive background in all areas of modern anesthetic practice.